-The best way to do pull-ups at home would be to buy equipment, if you are afraid of drilling holes in a wall or ceiling, I would advise you to start with a standing bar, it will be more stable and effective.
-If you want my advice, don't buy anything until you've studied all the free alternatives we're going to see now.
+The best way to do pull-ups at home would be to buy some equipment.
+If you're afraid of drilling holes in a wall or ceiling, I'd advise you to go for a free-standing pull-up bar instead, as it'll be more stable and effective.
+If you want my advice, don't buy anything until you've studied all the free alternatives we're going to look at now.

 First of all, sometimes when you really look, you notice that there is already something to do pull-ups at home.
 It could be under stairs for example, or on a ledge that you find high up somewhere, for example, an exposed beam that you would have in your home, and sometimes even on a door frame when it is quite thick.

 Let's stay on the door, it must be admitted that it will be able to do many services to your back, you may have already seen someone doing pulls on a door and in my opinion it is a great option with some precautions for your safety and that of your door.

 First, choose wisely.
 You'd rather have a heavy solid wood door than a light piece of cardboard.
 Once you've found it, you'll still want to prepare the ground a bit.
 First, you'll want to block it off to make sure it can't turn on its hinges, the same hinges you'll want to protect as much as possible in two ways.
 The first is to wedge the door as much as possible by wedging something underneath like books.
 And the second way is to do some traction near the hinges so as to limit the moment of force on them.